Fund Your House Sitting Travels by Teaching English Online

 - editing books

 We’ve earned a reasonable income by combining all of these services, and still offer most on an ongoing basis.
 But while they add ongoing incremental amounts to our income stream, none have the consistency of teaching English online.

-We actually manage to SAVE money through our online teaching, while working just a few hours each week!
+We actually manage to SAVE money through our remote online teaching, while working just a few hours each week!